 Lift and Drag Direction

 You need to assign those according to your coordinate system.
-Like the following picture demonstrates, drag pulls the aircraft back.
-In our example, drag is in the positive x-direction.
+Like the picture above demonstrates, drag pulls the aircraft back.
+In our example, drag is in the positive X-direction.
 This is why we need to set the value for X-axis as 1 for the drag.
 Accordingly, looking at the Lift direction, the Y-axis is 1 and the Pitch axis corresponds to the Z-axis in this case.